Pros of Online Social Networking

 And how about dating?
 How do your online social networks affect your personal life?
 More and more, we're hearing stories of miscommunications due to Facebook.
 Mostly these are just amusing -- for example, the couple who decided to move their relationship status from public to private and were immediately inundated with messages and condolences from concerned friends about their supposed breakup [source: Hines].
 Some are more serious, like the woman who found out her husband was divorcing her by reading his status update [source: Tozer].
 Incidents such as these simply underscore the importance of meaningful communication.

-For more about social networks, explore the links on the next page.
+For more about social networks, explore the links below.

 - Boase, Jeffrey; Horrigan, John B.; Wellman, Barry and Rainie, Lee.
 "The Strength of Internet Ties."
 Pew Internet & American Life Project.
 Jan.
 25, 2006.
 (May 7, 2009) http://www.pewinternet.org/~/media//Files/Reports/2006/PIP_Internet_ties.pdf.pdf

 - Center for Internet Addiction Recovery.
 "What is Internet Addiction?"
 Netaddiction.com.
 2009.
 (May 7, 2009) http://www.netaddiction.com/whatis.htm

 - Clarke, Rory J. "Bowling Together."
 OECD Observer.
 March 2004.
 (May 7, 2009) http://www.oecdobserver.org/news/fullstory.php/aid/1215/Bowling_together.html

 - Economist, The.
 "Primates on Facebook."
 Economist.com.
 Feb.
 26, 2009.
 (May 7, 2009) http://www.economist.com/science/displaystory.cfm?story_id=13176775